 One of the largest vertically integrated, omnichannel women’s fashion brands in Asia, Love, Bonito targets the modern Asian women both online and in stores.
 Its loyalty program, LBCommunity+ goes all out in terms of exclusivity:

-- There are birthday rewards, early access to products and private sales, as well as surprise experiences — and all of them scale in value depending on the member’s tier.
+- There are birthday rewards, early access to products and private sales, as well as exclusive partner perks — and all of them scale in value depending on the member’s tier.

 Why it works: